Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Theoretical Analysis

-where $\gamma =\max_{i,j} |\mathcal{V}_{C_\ell}(i,j)| $.
+where $\gamma =\max_{i,j} |\mathcal{V}_{C_\ell}(i,j)|$ denotes the maximum number of nonzero entries per row.
 Note that $\gamma$ depends on the constant $C_\ell$ and the mesh structure, but it is independent of $N$.
-With this in mind, we compare the stability of the fully FC network with that of our proposed sparse network, which is encapsulated in the following theorem.
+With this in mind, we compare the stability of the dense (FC) network with that of our proposed sparse network, which is encapsulated in the following theorem.

 \begin{theorem} [Stability] Let $\mathcal{N}_L= \Phi_L \circ \cdots \circ \Phi_1: \mathbb{R}^{N_h} \to \mathbb{R}^{N_h}$ be an $L$-layer neural network with